MicrosoftDocs/power-automate-docs/articles/desktop-flows/errors.md

 - **Location**: The subflow and the action that threw the error or warning.
 - **Error message**: The message of the occurred error or warning.
 - **Error details**: A long description of the occurred run-time error.
 These details give a clear message about why the run-time error happened.
+This field isn't available for design-time errors and warnings.

 :::image type="content" source="media/errors/error-details.png" alt-text="Screenshot of the error details dialog.":::